 Do you always travel solo?

-While I often take trips with family or friends in the United States, when I venture abroad, I’m on my own.
+While I often take trips with family or friends in the United States, when I venture abroad, I’m usually on my own.
 It does get lonely at times, but I love the freedom and independence to do whatever I want, whenever I want, whether it’s spending too many hours at the Louvre in Paris, or lounging lazily on a deck chair in Venice.
 It’s truly been one of the most rewarding and empowering experiences of my life.

 Incidentally, as a single woman I believe in using good common sense, but I’ve never felt threatened or unsafe anywhere I’ve ever been in Europe, even late at night.
 I’ve never been robbed, only rarely been cheated by waiters and cab drivers, and only once have I suffered a broken heart—an admirable record, all in all.